algorithmiaio/api-docs/source/includes/_data.md

 ## more

 general questions to help clarify docs:

 * algorithm data vs my collections (on the data page)
-* perm vs temp vs session
-  * session section is totally incomplete
-* are permissions only available on user collections?
-* why do we have disabled permission change boxes on the data page for algorithm data?

 potential "why" questions about the Data api:

 * why should I use this instead of saving stuff myself on my own storage?
 * what is an algorithm outputs to data:// do I have to use the data api?
-* does this tie me into another service I don't want?
 * is there a usage fee for data